lucioxx89/Project-Module-2/README.md

 ​
 _If you finished your MVP, what other functionalities would you like to add to your app?
 (User stories).
 Here's an example:_

-**Add filter in Homepage** - Add a filter to the Homepage so the user can filter by category and choose dispplay the events base of his/her preferences.
+**Add filter in Homepage** - Add a filter to the Homepage so the user can filter by available categories.

 **Map** - To check the exact location of the events and get direction to/from there.

-**Add Payment Method** - So far events are free, create payment method to certain event which are not free.
+**Add Payment Method** - So far events are free, create paid events and a page to handle payments.

-**Theme** - As a user I want to be able to choose from a dark or light theme for my app
+**Theme** - As a user I want to be able to choose from a dark or light theme for my app.

 ​